Frequently Asked questions (FAQs)

 WHAT HAPPENS IF I AM NOT ACCEPTED INTO THE PROGRAM?
 CAN I APPLY AGAIN NEXT YEAR?

-If you are not accepted into the program, you can reactivate/reapply the following year.
+If you are not accepted into the Program, you can reactivate/re-apply the following year.
 The student must contact the Radiologic Technology Office to request that their application be reactivated.
-Applications can only be reactivated the following application period; if more than one application period has elapsed between the initial application and reapplication, a student will need to begin the application period all over again.
-This includes sitting for the HOBET, attending an observation, and participating in the interview process.
+Applications can only be re-activated the following application period; if more than one application period has elapsed between the initial application and re-application, a student will need to begin the application period all over again.
+This includes sitting for the TEAS V, attending an observation, and participating in the interview process.

 WHY DO I HAVE TO SUBMIT A COPY OF MY FINGERPRINT CLEARANCE CARD?

-HOBET stands for Health Occupations Basic Entrance Exam.
-Our program requires the student take this exam to measure their understanding of the medical field.
+TEAS V stands for Test of Essential Academic Skills V for Allied Health.
+The Program requires the student to take this exam to measure their academic preparation for the medical field.
 All students are required to take the exam and pass with a minimum score of 50%.

-The HOBET Exam is comprised of 170 questions with four sections including: Reading, Mathematics, Science and English.
-See the picture below for more detailed information.
+The TEAS V Exam is comprised of 150 questions with four subject areas including: Reading, Mathematics, Science, and English and Language Usage.

-WHERE CAN I FIND A STUDY GUIDE FOR THE HOBET EXAM?
+WHERE CAN I FIND A STUDY GUIDE FOR THE TEAS V EXAM?

-The HOBET Exam is administered by our Testing Services Department (located in the 3C Building) between January 15, 2013 and February 20, 2013.
-Test scores must be turned into the Radiologic Technology Office by the due date, not exceptions will be made.
+The TEAS V exam is administered by the AWC Testing Services office (located in the 3C Building) between mid January to the last Thursday in February.
+Test scores must be turned into the Radiologic Technology Office by the due date; no exceptions will be made.
+A testing permit must be issued first prior to taking the TEAS V exam.

-HOW MANY TIMES CAN I TAKE THE HOBET EXAM?
+HOW MANY TIMES CAN I TAKE THE TEAS V EXAM?

-WHAT IS THE COST TO TAKE THE HOBET EXAM?
+WHAT IS THE COST TO TAKE THE TEAS V EXAM?

 The initial exam is free to the student.
-If a student must retake the exam because they did not pass it the first time or because they are reapplying to the program, then a cost of $30 payable to the business office will be assessed to the student.
-Students will be required to obtain an authorization form from the Radiologic Technology Office before attempting to take the exam.
+If a student must re-take the exam because they did not pass it the first time then a cost of $35 payable to the AWC Business Office will be assessed to the student.
+Students will be required to obtain a testing permit from the Radiologic Technology Office before attempting to take the exam.

 WHEN CAN I BEGIN COMPLETING THE HEALTH REQUIREMENTS?